beikeni/ubuntu-docker-easyconf/README.md

 # ubuntu-docker-easyconf
-A simple script to install configure docker on ubuntu servers
+A simple script to install and configure docker on ubuntu servers

 # Run
 `source dockerconf`